-- 4.1 Operate the thermal imaging camera or thermal imaging system in accordance with the manufacturer's recommendations. - 4.2 Obtain a new maximum baseline temperature and minimum profile temperature for every thermal profile measured. - 4.3 Record the beginning and ending station numbers of all thermal profiles. - Note 1-Instead of station numbers, use of GPS coordinates or other approved means of identifying the locations is acceptable. - 4.4 Obtain all temperature measurements in units of degrees Fahrenheit. - 4.5 Obtain all temperature measurements while the paver is moving. - 4.6 If the paver stops for more than 60 sec., exclude the area 2 ft. behind and 8 ft. in front (in the direction of travel) of the last temperature measurement.
+- 3.1 Operate the thermal camera or thermal imaging system in conformance with the manufacturer's recommendations. - 3.2 Obtain a new maximum baseline temperature and minimum profile temperature for every thermal profile measured. - 3.3 Record the beginning and ending station numbers of all thermal profiles.

+Note 1-Instead of station numbers, use of GPS coordinates or other approved means of identifying the locations is acceptable.

-- 4.7 Proceed to Section 4.8 when using a thermal imaging camera.
-Proceed to Section 4.9 when using a thermal imaging system. - 4.8 Using the Thermal Camera: - 4.8.1 Mark the pavement edge at the beginning and ending location of each thermal profile using spray paint or a permanent marker.
-Refer to Figure 1.
+- 3.4 Obtain all temperature measurements in units of degrees Fahrenheit. - 3.5 Obtain all temperature measurements while the paver is moving - If the paver stops for more than 60 sec., exclude the area 2-ft. behind and 8-ft. in front (in the direction of travel) of the last temperature measurement. - 3.7 Proceed to Section 3.8 when using a thermal imaging camera.
+Proceed to Section 3.9 when using a thermal imaging system. - 3.8 Using the Thermal Camera: